-Professional Diploma in Business and Financial Journalism is a non-regulated professional qualification designed by London School of Finance and Law for students and professionals who want to upgrade existing knowledge and skills in areas related to business and financial journalism.
+Professional Diploma in Business and Financial Journalism is a non-regulated professional qualification designed by London School of Finance and Law for finance and tax law students and practitioners who want to upgrade existing knowledge and skills in areas related to business and financial journalism.

 - Essentials of journalism

 - Major finance newspapers and magazines

 - Corporate, financial and economic reporting skills for journalists

 - Data sources and analysis in business and financial journalism

 - Examining some of the best cases of financial investigative journalism